 Three online instructional modules teach students how to use sophisticated analytical tools to perform basic social science functions.

-This module examining US voting behavior is the latest in a series of Supplementary Empirical Teaching Units in Political Science (SETUPS), sponsored by ICPSR and the American Political Science Association.
-The module is based on the 2004 National Election Study (NES) data.
-It provides background on the 2004 election, explains the dataset of voting behavior, and shows students how to analyze the data and interpret the results.
+The Supplementary Empirical Teaching Units in Political Science (SETUPS) series of modules examines US voting behavior.
+Sponsored by ICPSR and the American Political Science Association, these modules provide background on the U.S. elections, explain the datasets of voting behavior, and show students how to analyze the data and interpret the results.

 This instructional module teaches students how to conduct a literature search in the social sciences.
 It includes three exercises that require students to explore research on social science topics by using ICPSR's Bibliography of Data-related Literature.
 The exercises show how researchers pose their questions, conduct secondary analysis on existing datasets, and confirm conclusions by analyzing data from multiple sources.